scipp/scipp/doc/design.md

 table += table
 ```

+Note that we are considering dropping the requirement of specifying the dimension in case the dataset is 1-dimensional.

 Continuing from above we can wrap the table as an `xarray.Dataset` and use its builtin `matplotlib` plotting functionality:

 ```python